The Case of the Black Cat: Plot

 Mason is summoned to the Laxter mansion in the dead of night to write granddaughter Wilma out of invalid Peter Laxter's will, to keep her from marrying suspected fortune hunter Doug.
 Peter dies in a mysterious fire and Laxter's two grandsons, Sam Laxter and Frank Oafley, inherit his estate on the condition old caretaker Schuster and his cat Clinker are kept on.
 When cat-hating Sam threatens Clinker, Perry steps in and learns Laxter's death was suspicious and the family fortune and diamonds are missing.

 Cast

 Production

-The Case of the Black Cat was the penultimate of six Perry Mason features films Warner Bros. made between 1934 and 1936.
+The Case of the Black Cat was the penultimate of six Perry Mason feature films Warner Bros. made between 1934 and 1936.
 Despite promotional material connecting the film to Edgar Allan Poe and horror-like image, Michael R. Pitts described the film as a fast-paced murdery mystery.
 Ricardo Cortez and June Travis take over from Warren William and Claire Dodd as criminal attorney Perry Mason and his faithful secretary Della Street respectively.
 Although the characters had been married in the previous film, The Case of the Velvet Claws (1936), they are unattached again here.

 Production began on the film in early July 1936 and was developed under the working title The Case of the Caretaker's Cat.
 The Hollywood Reporter reported that director William McGann took over as the director of the film after the death of Alan Crosland in a car accident.